 Cathy Kranske, RN, BSN

-Cathy joined the VIM Clinic spring of 2022 with over 20 years of skilled nursing and healthcare experience; having working in all levels of hospitals from level 1 trauma centers, acute care hospitals to community hospitals and outpatient surgery centers.
-She has a BSN from the University of Tennessee Chattanooga.
+Cathy joined the VIM Clinic spring of 2022 with over 20 years of skilled nursing and healthcare experience.
+She has worked in all kinds of hospitals from level 1 trauma centers, and acute care hospitals to community hospitals and outpatient surgery centers.
+She has a BSN from the University of Tennessee at Chattanooga.

 Sharon's entire career has been spent managing medical practices in the Chattanooga area.
 Her specialties have included both surgical and primary care.
 She joined the VIM Chattanooga team in 2012.

-Kristen received her Pharmacy Tech training from Chattanooga State and obtained her national certification in 2007.
-Previously, Kristen had worked in a variety of customer contact positions prior to her graduation.
+Kristen received her Pharmacy Tech training from Chattanooga State Community College and obtained her national certification in 2007.
+Kristen worked in a variety of customer contact positions prior to her graduation.
 She has been a dedicated part of the VIM staff shortly after the clinic doors opened!

 Front Office and Volunteer Coordinator

-Michelle joined VIM August 2015.
-She received her BS in Psychology from the University of Tennessee at Chattanooga.
+Michelle joined VIM in August 2015.
+She received her B.S. in Psychology from the University of Tennessee at Chattanooga.
 She spent 4 years as the Program Director for the Georgia Firefighters Burn Foundation.